runceel/ReactiveProperty/docs/docs/features/Commanding.md

 # Commanding

-ReactiveCommand class implements following two interfaces.
+`ReactiveCommand` class implements the following two interfaces.

-- ICommand interface
+- `ICommand` interface
-- IObservable&lt;T&gt;
+- `IObservable&lt;T&gt;`

 ## Basic usage

-This class can be created using ToReactiveCommand extension method from IObservable&lt;bool&gt; instance.
+This class can be created using `ToReactiveCommand` extension method from `IObservable&lt;bool&gt;` instance.
-When IObservable&lt;bool&gt; instance updated, CanExecuteChanged event raise.
+When the `IObservable&lt;bool&gt;` instance is updated, the `CanExecuteChanged` event is raised.

-If you always want executable command, then you can create ReactiveCommand instance using the default constructor.
+If you always want an executable command, then you can create a `ReactiveCommand` instance using the default constructor.

 ```csharp
 IObservable<bool> canExecuteSource = ...;